A. Investigation of Complaints.

-(3) Except as provided in §E(1) of this regulation, the Board may deny a respondent's request for a case resolution conference.
+(3) Except as provided in Regulation .05E(1) of this chapter, the Board may deny a respondentís request for a case resolution conference.

-(4) Matters admitted, revealed, negotiated, or otherwise discussed at a case resolution conference are without prejudice and may not be used by the respondent, administrative prosecutor, or the Board in any subsequent proceedings, unless the information is otherwise discovered or introduced by appropriate means.
+(4) Matters admitted, revealed, negotiated, or otherwise discussed at a case resolution conference are without prejudice and may not be used by the respondent, administrative prosecutor, or the Board in any subsequent proceedings, unless the information is otherwise discovered or available through another source.

-(5) Recommendations of the case resolution conference committee are not binding on the Board, which may:
+(5) Recommendations of the case resolution conference are not binding on the Board, which may:

 (a) Modify a proposed settlement;